FACTBOX-Highlights from Prince Harry's memoir 'Spare' | Entertainment

 "It wasn't much fun and it did not make me feel especially happy as it seemed to do to everyone else, but it did make me feel different, and that was my main objective.
 I was a 17-year-old boy ready to try anything that altered the pre-established order," he writes.
 Harry also recounts how, as a student at the exclusive Eton College, he used to smoke cannabis in a bathroom at his house while the Thames Valley police served as his bodyguards, patrolling the exterior of the building.

 "Your mother says that you are living the life that she couldn't live, the life she wanted for you," Harry quotes the woman as telling him.
-But Harry says he was still sceptical and wanted more proof.
-The woman told him Diana mentioned a Christmas decoration.
-Harry said it must have been the one his son Archie had tried to fix.
+ARCTIC TRIP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)